evmeshuris/capstone/README.md

 9:30 read about API for Litter Robot (cat toilet) 10:00 found API https://v2.api.whisker.iothings.site/users/' + self._user_id + '/robots'
-10:30 searching for the pictures for the html webpage
+10:30 searching for the pictures for the html webpage 11:00 looking at css styles for the htmp webpage